 Using PayPal allows your donors to pay using their own PayPal account or via credit card through PayPal.
 They do not need a PayPal account to pay by credit card, however.

 Use both PayPal and Stripe together

-If you would prefer to have your credit card payments processed by a provider other than PayPal, you can set Stripe or ProPay as the payment processor in a form and still add a PayPal option for your donors who would prefer to pay via PayPal.
-To do this, select Stripe or ProPay as the payment account you want to use (they'll need to be activated in your forms account first), and then check the second checkbox box shown in the screenshot below to enable PayPal.
+If you would prefer to have your credit card payments processed by a provider other than PayPal, you can set Stripe as the payment processor in a form and still add a PayPal option for your donors who would prefer to pay via PayPal.
+To do this, select Stripe as the payment account you want to use (they'll need to be activated in your LGL Forms account first), and then check the second checkbox box shown in the screenshot below to enable PayPal.